Sustainability in raw material extraction

 Rules of intervention under nature conservation law

 Every mining activity is associated with interventions in nature and landscape and can result in serious environmental impacts.
-Compensatory actions, such as compensatory or substitution measures according to the Federal Nature Conservation Act (BNatSchG) are intended to compensate for interventions in nature and landscape and to restore or replace their impaired functions.
+Compensatory actions, such as compensatory or substitution measures according to the Federal Nature Conservation Act (BNatSchG), are intended to offset interventions in nature and landscape and to restore or replace their impaired functions.
 Only if real compensation is not possible, compensatory payments are to be made, provided that the nature conservation interests are of secondary importance.
-The compensatory payment shall be earmarked for nature conservation and landscape conservation measures.
+The compensatory payment shall be earmarked for nature conservation and landscape conservation measures, preferably in the affected natural area.

 Overall, it is estimated that just over 1% of Germany’s entire area will be necessary to ensure the country’s natural resources in the medium and long term.
-On the last key date of 31 December 2022, according to the Federal Office of Statistics approx. 1,340 km², i. e. approx. 0.375% of the area of Germany is used as mining land.1 In the last 30 years or so, the amount of land required for quarrying in Germany has therefore decreased by over 28% (538 km²).
-The equivalent in area for the volume of natural resources used in 2022 was just over 28 km².
-In relation to the total area of Germany (357,582 km²), this results in a temporary land requirement of approx. 0.008% of the country’s area for 2022.2 The areas used for the extraction of natural resources are concentrated in different regions, which means that there are significant differences in how strong the different regions are affected by the impacts on nature and landscape.
+On the last key date of 31 December 2023, according to the Federal Office of Statistics, approx. 1285 km², i.e. approx. 0.36% of the area of Germany is used as mining land.1 In the last 31 years or so, the amount of land required for quarrying in Germany has therefore decreased by over 32% (593 km²).
+The equivalent in area for the volume of natural resources used in 2023 was just over 26.5 km².
+In relation to the total area of Germany (357,582 km²), this results in a temporary land requirement of approx. 0.007% of the country’s area for 2023.2 The areas used for the extraction of natural resources are concentrated in different regions, which means that there are significant differences in how strong the different regions are affected by the impacts on nature and landscape.

 Legal framework